Hachers7/JSONparseANDflat/README.md

-Download rep in rar format
+Download rep in zip format and unarchive it pn your PC

 To run this this tool you need to use Webstorm command line or GitBash